Safeguarding & Governance

 Trinity is a registered charity and part of the family of Church of England churches that make up the Diocese of Gloucester.
 We share a long established model of safeguarding and governance which unites church and charity law to ensure proper oversight and transparency for all our ministry and mission.

-Andrew Blyth (the ‘Team Rector’), our other Church of England ministers and two ‘churchwardens’ elected at our Annual Church Meeting, Helen Stott and James Mears, are all approved and formally licensed by the Bishop of Gloucester to serve at Trinity.
+Andrew Blyth (the ‘Team Rector’), our other Church of England ministers and two ‘churchwardens’ elected at our Annual Church Meeting, Barry Lambert and Liz Lang, are all approved and formally licensed by the Bishop of Gloucester to serve at Trinity.
 They each have specific responsibilities to ensure that everything at Trinity is in-line with best practice and legal requirements.

 Twelve other church members are also elected at the Annual Church Meeting to serve with them as our PCC (Parochial Church Council).
 Acting as our Trustees, the PCC is the guardian for the integrity of church life, formally approves strategic plans in line with our vision and ensures that all necessary resources, policies and proper checks and balances are in place for financial, safe-guarding, staffing and health & safety matters.

 A number of members of the church staff team attend meetings of the PCC to ensure appropriate information is being provided.

 In consultation, Andrew and the PCC appoint the members of the Trinity Leadership Team.
 Its role is to seek and share God’s vision for the church and to develop our strategic mission and ministry plans.

 The Leadership Team communicates vision and acting as the ‘standing committee’ of the PCC, oversees the implementation of strategic plans.
 The Leadership Team appoints and supervises the staff team and volunteer leaders of ministries, manages budgets and policies and ensures proper reporting to the PCC.